matthewcodes1/betterban-bot/README.md

 If you want the complete specification of what you can put, the module used under the hood to parse the delay is [timestring](https://www.npmjs.com/package/timestring).

+If no delay is put, the bot assumes it's a parmanent ban.

 ### Softban

-Similarly, if you want to softban a member, ban it normally but put as reason `The actual reason - softban`. *You can also use* `sb` *instead of* `softban`.
+Similarly, if you want to softban a member, ban them normally but put as reason `The actual reason - softban`. *You can also use* `sb` *instead of* `softban`.

 > A softban is when you kick someone, by banning them then immediately unbanning them under the hood, to delete their previous messages.

 ### Tempmute

-For this, you have to rename the nick of the person you want to mute to `mute 30s`.
+For this, you have to set the nick of the person you want to mute to `mute 30s`.
 Like the tempban, of course, you can replace the 30s by the actual delay you want.
 The previous nick of the member will be reset automatically immediately. *You can also just type* `m` *instead of* `mute`.

 > The member trying to mute another member has to have the Mute Members permission in order for it to work.